Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Neutrinos from cosmological propagation of highly-energetic gamma rays

 \subsection{Simulations}

-We simulate monochromatic gamma-ray sources with $E \geq 10^{19} \; \text{eV}$ to investigate the production of neutrinos during the development of EM cascades in the extragalactic environment.
-The sources are placed at cosmological distances, conventionally corresponding to redshifts $z\gtrsim 0.1$.
-The background photons incorporated in the simulations are the CRB model from Ref.~\cite{nikishov1961absorption}, the CMB, and the EBL from Ref.~\cite{saldana2021observational}.
+We simulate monochromatic gamma-ray sources with $E_{\gamma, \text{inj}} \in [10^{19}, \;10^{23.5}] \; \text{eV}$ to investigate the production of neutrinos during the development of EM cascades in the extragalactic environment.
+In this energy range, the interaction rate peaks for heavy lepton and meson production on the CMB are covered (Fig.~\ref{fig:intRatesCosmo}).
+The sources are placed at cosmological distances, conventionally corresponding to redshifts $\gtrsim 0.1$; thus, the redshifts of the investigated sources span from 0.15 to 10.
+The background photons incorporated in the simulations are the CRB model from Ref.~\cite{nictu2021updated}, the CMB, and the EBL from Ref.~\cite{saldana2021observational}.
 Figure~\ref{fig:enFrac_inj} shows the fraction of the injected gamma-ray energy ultimately transferred to neutrinos, with a detection threshold of $10^{16} \; \text{eV}$.
+The rest of the energy ends up in lower energy, down to the~GeV band, or ultimately absorbed gamma rays and electrons.
+The characterisation of the electromagnetic counterparts is addressed to future dedicated studies within this framework.
 For redshifts lower than 1, the lowest-energy sources convert less than the $0.1 \%$ of their initial energy into neutrinos.
 For higher redshifts, the neutrino energy fractions are close to $0.1 \%$, except for a slight decrease observed for the farthest source.
 For sources with energies up to $10^{23} \; \text{eV}$ the descending profiles of the neutrino energy fraction with respect to the total gamma-ray energy are rather similar.
 The highest fractions are observed for the closest sources, viz. at $z=0.15$.

 For most of the sources studied, neutrinos produced via muons decays account for approximately $\sim 90-95\%$ of the total energy transferred into neutrinos.
-Interestingly, for the two highest-energy sources, this fraction falls below $\lesssim 90\%$, indicating a relatively higher contribution from neutrinos produced via charged pion and tauon decays.
+Interestingly, for the two highest-energy sources, this fraction falls below $\lesssim 90\%$, indicating a relatively higher contribution to the detected energy budget from neutrinos produced via charged pion and tauon decays.
 The EM cascades from the lowest-energy source start producing pions at redshifts $z \gtrsim 1.5$.
+Moreover, it is worth noting that, even at z=0, the gamma rays from the two highest-energy monochromatic sources might produce tauons by interacting with the CMB photons, despite the very low rates~(Fig.~\ref{fig:intRatesCosmo}).
+Tauons start to be systematically produced in EM cascades from distant sources with injected gamma-ray energies larger than $10^{21} \; \text{eV}$.
+Sources emitting gamma rays with energies $\gtrsim 10^{23} \; \text{eV}$ are the most efficient tauon factories across all redshifts.
+In these cases, the energy carried by tauon-produced neutrinos is always $\gtrsim 1 \%$ of the total observed neutrino energy.